fr33bits/SpaceSync/README.md

 ## Set-up

+Tested on: Windows 10, macOS 14

 ### Prerequisites

-- You must have [Node](https://nodejs.org/en) installed, **preferably version 23.6 (in order to be able to run TypeScript code natively without having to use the `--experimental-strip-types` option)**
+- You must have [Node](https://nodejs.org/en) installed, **preferably v23.6 or later** (in order to be able to run TypeScript code natively without having to use the `--experimental-strip-types` option)
 - You must have [MySQL Community Server](https://dev.mysql.com/downloads/) installed.
-- The MySQL database must be set up with the username `root` and your chosen password (which you'll need in later steps).
+- The MySQL database must be set up with the root account (username `root`) and your chosen password (which you'll need in later steps).
+  - In case this is needed for troubleshooting purposes, the default port for MySQL installations is 3306.
 - You can verify your MySQL installation using the command `mysql --version`.
 - If the `mysql` command is not recognized, you may have to add it to your `PATH` variable.
+  - Windows 10 example (may differ based on Windows or MySQL Server versions and other variables): run `set path=%PATH%;set path=%PATH%;C:\Program Files\MySQL\MySQL Server 8.4\bin` in the Command Prompt
+- The exact set up may vary for different systems and other prerequisites or dependencies may be needed if not already present (e.g. git)

 ### Preparing the app